Skip to content

 GEORGIA CRIMINAL DEFENSE LAWYERS EDUCATIONAL FOUNDATION "GCDLEF"

-At the end of 2008, The Foundation, Georgia Criminal Defense Lawyers Legal Education Fund “GCDLEF” was formed.
-The Foundation is a tax exempt, 501 (c)(3) non-profit corporation formed for the purpose of supporting Georgia Association of Criminal Defense Lawyers (GACDL)-sponsored educational programs with particular focus on, the Al Horn Scholarship, Bill Daniel Trial Advocacy Program, and Debra Blum Program.
-Contributions to The Foundation are tax deductible and enable scholarships to be awarded for criminal defense lawyers to attend valuable educational programs.
+At the end of 2008, the Georgia Criminal Defense Lawyers Legal Education Fund “GCDLEF” was formed.
+GCDLEF is a tax-exempt, 501 (c)(3) non-profit corporation formed for the purpose of supporting educational initiatives sponsored by the Georgia Association of Criminal Defense Lawyers (GACDL) with particular focus on the Al Horn Scholarship, Bill Daniel Trial Advocacy Program, and Debra Blum Seminar.
+Contributions to GCDLEF are tax-deductible and enable scholarships to be awarded for criminal defense lawyers to attend valuable educational programs.

-The Al Horn Scholarship enables deserving criminal defense lawyers in Georgia to attend the National Criminal Defense College (NCDC), a two-week, intensive trial practice program held each summer and run by Bill Daniel faculty member Natasha Perdew Silas and Karen Smolar.
+The Al Horn Scholarship enables deserving criminal defense lawyers in Georgia to attend the National Criminal Defense College (NCDC), a two-week, intensive trial practice program held each summer.
 A number of GACDL members and attorneys from outside of Georgia serve on the faculty of NCDC.
-The Al Horn Scholarship enables several GACDL members to attend NCDC each year, which is designed to train experienced lawyers with substantial trial experience, having tried as many as fifty trials.
+The Al Horn Scholarship enables several GACDL members to attend NCDC each year, which is designed to train and enhance the trial skills of lawyers with substantial trial experience, some having tried as many as fifty trials.

-The Al Horn scholarship began in 1985, as a tribute to Atlanta legal legend and founding GACDL member, Al Horn.
-In addition to being colorful, Al was a dedicated and gifted criminal defense lawyer, practicing out of the Healy Building in downtown Atlanta with current and former GACDL members, judges, and attorneys including Bruce Maloy, Jim Jenkins, Judge Bensonetta Tipton Lane, Amy Totenberg, and others.
-Al Horn believed in confronting the inequities in the legal system head on.
-Al knew how to fight hard, but fair, and won the respect of judges and prosecutors.
+The Al Horn scholarship began in 1985 as a tribute to Atlanta legal legend and founding GACDL member, Al Horn.
+In addition to being colorful, Al was a dedicated and gifted criminal defense lawyer, practicing out of the Healy Building in downtown Atlanta with current and former GACDL members, judges, and attorneys, including Bruce Maloy, Jim Jenkins, Judge Bensonetta Tipton Lane, Amy Totenberg, and others.
+Al Horn believed in confronting the inequities in the legal system head-on and knew how to fight hard, but fair, while also winning the respect of judges and prosecutors.
 Al Horn was a pioneer in attacking “unwinnable” cases with motions to suppress, jury challenges, and motions for independent lab analyses.

-The Bill Daniel Trial Advocacy Program was created in 1999 and invites 30 criminal defense lawyers to attend each year.
-This four-day, intense program is designed for criminal defense lawyers with little trial experience.
-From 1999-2007, the program was directed by Tony Cueto, a New York criminal defense lawyer and charter member of GACDL, Jill Travis from 2008-2021 (with a sabbatical in 2018 and a coronavirus pandemic thwarting it in 2020), Wes Bryant & Zanele Ngubeni in 2022, and Wes Bryant & Christine Koehler in 2023.
-Many GACDL members serve as faculty for this program.
+The Bill Daniel Trial Advocacy Program (Bill Daniel) was created in 1999 and invites 30 criminal defense lawyers to attend each year.
+This multi-day intensive is designed for lawyers, with little trial experience and a majority of the faculty are GACDL members.
+From 1999-2007, Bill Daniel was directed by Tony Cueto, a New York criminal defense lawyer and charter member of GACDL, 2008-2021 (with a sabbatical in 2018 and a coronavirus pandemic pause in 2020) by Jill Travis, in 2022 by Wes Bryant & Zanele Ngubeni, and beginning in 2023 by Wes Bryant & Christine Koehler.

-The Bill Daniel Trial Advocacy Program is named for GACDL founding member William W. “Bill” Daniel.
-His vision launched GACDL by holding a breakfast meeting at the cafeteria of the First National Bank Building in downtown Atlanta in about 1971.
-Daniel’s vision for a collegial group of criminal defense lawyers has ultimately grown into our current organization with more than 1,400 members.
+Bill Daniel is named for GACDL founding member William W. “Bill” Daniel, whose vision launched GACDL when he held a breakfast meeting at the cafeteria of the First National Bank Building in downtown Atlanta in about 1971.
+Daniel’s vision for a collegial group of criminal defense lawyers has ultimately grown into the current organization with more than 1,600 members.

-Daniel later served as Fulton County Superior Court Judge and began publishing Criminal Trial Practice, an essential criminal law reference book which, as defense attorney Jack Martin once observed, is the “Old Testament,” while Georgia Criminal Law Case Finder, a work of GACDL member, Don Samuel, serves as the “New Testament.”
-Contributions to the GACDL Bill Daniel Trial Advocacy Program improve the quality of criminal defense in Georgia, while honoring the name of GACDL founder, Bill Daniel.
-Nearly 600 scholarships have been awarded to the Bill Daniel Trial Advocacy Program.
+Daniel later served as Fulton County Superior Court Judge and began publishing Criminal Trial Practice, which, when coupled with the Georgia Criminal Law Case Finder, a work of GACDL member Don Samuel, provides the essential reference materials for criminal defense success.
+Contributions to the Bill Daniel improve the quality of criminal defense in Georgia, while honoring the name of GACDL founder, Bill Daniel.
+Over 700 scholarships have been awarded to lawyers who have attended Bill Daniel.

-The third and most recent program produced by GACDL is the Debra Blum Scholarship, created in 2005.
-Initially a GACDL member was sponsored to attend a weekend program in New York based on the New York School of Law’s “Survey of Mental Disability” law, a semester-long course.
-Now, GACDL produces a seminar that includes a thorough analysis of all aspects of mental health law within the criminal legal system.
-The last in-person seminar occurred in Atlanta in 2014 with 70 criminal defense lawyers and judges able to attend due to scholarships from The Foundation.
-Another seminar was held virtually from Atlanta in May 2020 during the coronavirus pandemic.
+The Debra Blum Scholarship, created in 2005, initially sponsored a GACDL member’s attendance at a weekend program in New York based on the New York School of Law’s “Survey of Mental Disability” law, a semester-long course.
+Now, GACDL produces a Debra Blum Seminar that includes a thorough analysis of all aspects of mental health law within the criminal legal system.
+The last in-person seminar occurred in Atlanta in 2024 with 70 criminal defense lawyers able to attend, in large part, due to scholarship funds from GCDLEF, which also allowed a virtual seminar to be produced in Atlanta in May 2020 during the coronavirus pandemic.

 Scroll To Top